manu10/life-evaluation-tool/docs/implementation-plan.md

 ## Feature guide — how to use and why it helps
 - Optional Todos (`TodosList`)
-  - How to use: In Morning, add up to 5 small tasks for today; in Evening, add up to 5 for “Tomorrow’s Todos.”
+  - How to use: Add up to 5 small tasks; the same list appears in Morning (Today’s Todos), Evening (Tomorrow’s Todos label), and During.
+Add/toggle/remove in any tab.
-  - Why it helps: Lightweight capture for minor tasks without crowding the 3 main goals.
+  - Why it helps: Lightweight capture for minor tasks without crowding the 3 main goals; one unified list avoids confusion.
+  - Behavior: Only cleared by the Evening reset confirmation (never by Morning).
+You’ll confirm completion states there.
-  - Test it: Add 2–3 “today” todos in Morning and mark some complete.
-In Evening, add 1–2 “Tomorrow’s Todos.”
-On reset, confirm today’s todos’ completion, then verify tomorrow’s todos become today’s list after reset.
+  - Test it: Add todos in Morning; see/edit them in During and Evening.
+Perform Evening reset and confirm statuses; list clears afterward.

+- During the day — Action Hub (`TodayActionHub`)
+  - Now also surfaces First Hour Activity/Task, Today’s Goals, and Today’s Todos for quick access.
+  - Test it: Verify current First Hour text shows, toggling a goal reflects in Morning, and todos can be added/checked here.

 - 5‑Step Protocol (`FiveStepProtocol`)
   - How to use: Tap 5️⃣ in the header.
 Follow steps: log an ABC, run a quick interrupt (breaths/posture/anchor), pick a replacement, apply one environment tweak, rate anxiety 1–10.